 - Riscy Robots

-The RISC OS Users Group Of London, the show organisers will be on hand to try to tempt you to its upcoming meetings and talk about RISC OS in London in general.
+The RISC OS User Group Of London, the show organisers, will be on hand to try to tempt you to its upcoming meetings and talk about RISC OS in London in general.

 - Soft Rock Software